-- Pinch of salt, if using unsalted butter
+- Pinch of any good quality salt, if using unsalted butter

-- 1 cup (100g) roughly chopped chocolate or chocolate chips
+- 1 cup (100g) roughly chopped vegan chocolate or chocolate chips

-- Bake in the oven for ~12 minutes or until the cookies are slightly golden brown.
-When you take them out of the oven, they will continue baking!
+- Bake the vegan pumpkin cookies for 12-15 minutes or until they are slightly golden brown.
+When you take them out of the oven, they will continue baking on the baking sheet!

-- Enjoy the cookies warm or store them in an airtight container for up to 3 days.... although they never last that long in my house!
+- Enjoy the cookies warm or store them in an airtight container for up to 3 days.
+Although, these cookies never last that long in my house!

-- Vegan margarine spread will also work but your cookie dough will be softer and your cookies will be thinner and cakier.
+- Vegan margarine spread will also work.
+However, your cookie dough will be softer and your cookies will be thinner and cakier.
 To compensate for this, chill your dough in the fridge for 30 minutes before baking.